 Honours degree or equivalent and at least five years’ professional experience, preferably in the public sector.

-The School’s Master of Philosophy in Development Policy and Practice develops your potential in strategic public leadership and offers a structured and sustained learning opportunity, at the cutting edge of global knowledge and experience.
+The Mandela School’s Master's Degree in Development Policy and Practice develops your potential in strategic public leadership and offers a structured and sustained learning opportunity, at the cutting edge of global knowledge and experience.
 Participants undertake applied research in public policy design and implementation.
 The course is offered on a part-time basis with 4 two-week intensive blocks in Cape Town over two years.
-The goal of the MPhil is to equip participants with a new set of skills to enhance their capabilities as strategic leaders in the public sector, civil society or international organisations.
+The goal of the Master's is to equip participants with a new set of skills to enhance their capabilities as strategic leaders in the public sector, civil society or international organisations.

 Prescribed curriculum structure: